Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack

+Our adaptive protocols fundamentally reshape these within-family trade-offs.
+ASS mitigates the sharp ASR escalation observed in SS at low-MSE operating points.
+AUE improves upon OUE by maintaining a lower ASR without incurring disproportionate variance increases, particularly in moderate privacy regimes, and in several regimes, it overlaps with SUE in the ASR-MSE space.
+Likewise, ALH and ATHE consistently dominate their non-adaptive counterparts by jointly reducing ASR without incurring excessive variance increases.
+Rather than interpolating between existing designs, these adaptive mechanisms shift the ASR-MSE trade-off frontier itself, enabling operating points that are unattainable through varying $\varepsilon$ alone under fixed protocol parameterizations.

-\begin{leftbar} \textbf{ASR-MSE trade-offs are protocol-dependent:} Our findings show that each protocol exhibits a distinct ASR-MSE profile.
-By jointly optimizing for both privacy (ASR) and utility (MSE), our adaptive protocols consistently push these curves toward more favorable regimes in the ASR-MSE Pareto frontier. \end{leftbar}
+\begin{leftbar} \textbf{Key insight:} Each protocol exhibits a distinct ASR-MSE profile.
+By jointly optimizing for both ASR and MSE, our adaptive protocols consistently push these curves toward more favorable regimes in the ASR-MSE Pareto frontier. \end{leftbar}